10 powerfull benefits of road verges or roadside vegetation in urban areas, challenges and future insights

-So begining with the introduction, what is road verges ?
+So beginning with the introduction, what are road verges ?
 They are the narrow strips of land you see next to roads, usually filled with dry grass, weeds or just left bare.
-It’s sad that most of us don’t even notice them But these small ignored spaces can actually help to make our cities greener, healthier and asthetic.
-In this blog we will explore 10 powerfull Benefits of road verges and discover what challenges they face including their future insights.
+Sadly, most of us don’t even notice them, but these small, ignored spaces can actually help to make our cities greener, healthier, and more aesthetically pleasing.
+In this blog, we will explore 10 powerful Benefits of road verges and discover what challenges they face, including their future insights.

 In many parts of the world people are now recognising the importance and benefits of road verges.
 When the roads are planted with the right kind of vegetation like native grasses and wildflowers – they can become safe places for birds, bees, butterflies and other wildlife.